jontio/FastFIR/README.md

 * BPF *Band Pass Filter*
 * BSF *Band Stop Filter*

-The static members are as follows where frequencies are in Hz and Samplerate is in samples per second.
+The static members for the Qt version are as follows where frequencies are in Hz and Samplerate is in samples per second.

 ```C++
 QVector<kffsamp_t> JFilterDesign::LowPassHanning(double FrequencyCutOff, double SampleRate, int Length);